-- VI.
-SPECIAL EDUCATION / RELATED SERVICES / SUPPLEMENTARY AIDS AND SERVICES / PROGRAM MODIFICATIONS, include as appropriate for nonacademic and extracurricular services and activities. - A. PROGRAM MODIFICATIONS AND SPECIALLY DESIGNED INSTRUCTION (SDI) (Specially designed instruction may be listed with each goal.) - SDI may be listed with each goal or as part of the table below - Include modifications and SDI - Include supplementary aids and services, as appropriate - For a student who has a disability and is gifted, SDI also should include adaptations, accommodations, or modifications to the regular education curriculum, as appropriate for a student with a disability.
+VI.
+SPECIAL EDUCATION / RELATED SERVICES / SUPPLEMENTARY AIDS AND SERVICES / PROGRAM MODIFICATIONS - Include, as a and extracurricular services and activities.

+A. PROGRAM MODIFICATIONS AND SPECIALLY DESIGNED INSTRUCTION (SDI)

+- SDI may be listed with each goal or as part of the table below. - Include supplementary aids and services as appropriate. - For a student who has a disability and is gifted, SDI also should include adaptations, accommodations, or modification curriculum, as appropriate for a student with a disability.